DETAILED ACTION

 As to claim 1, Munukutla teaches a method for managing a network, the method comprising: generating a probing packet by a network device in the network, the probing packet configured to traverse a network path that includes a predetermined set of network devices (paragraph [0049], i.e. the packet “402” is generated by a network device);

-making a determination prior to forwarding the probing packet to any egress interface that the probing packet meets a lifecycle-ending condition (paragraph [0020], “expired TTL” teaches lifecycle-ending condition, “Packets can get dropped inside a network device because of various reasons.
+at a first network device, in an ingress processing side of a hardware layer for forwarding network traffic (paragraph [0035], “…PFEs 202 each include hardware and/or software forwarding units (FUs) 214 that examine the contents of each packet (or another packet property, e.g., incoming interface) to make forwarding decisions…”), making a determination prior to forwarding the probing packet to any egress interface of the first network device that the probing packet meets a lifecycle-ending condition (paragraph [0020], “expired TTL” teaches lifecycle-ending condition, “Packets can get dropped inside a network device because of various reasons.
 This includes packet lookup pointing to discard function, expired TTL” teaches the determination is made prior to forwarding to any egress because it was dropped inside the network device),

-wherein when the probing packet meets the lifecycle-ending condition the probing packet is not forwarded from a first network device towards a second network device associated with an internet protocol (IP) address in a header of the probing packet (paragraph [0020], “…expired TTL…”);
+wherein when the probing packet meets the lifecycle-ending condition the probing packet is not forwarded from the first network device towards a second network device associated with an internet protocol (IP) address in a header of the probing packet (paragraph [0020], “…expired TTL…”);

-based on the determination, performing, by the first network device, a packet analysis on the probing packet to determine information for optimizing network paths, the packet analysis including analyzing the header of the probing packet to determine which egress interface is on a path to an ingress interface of the second network device (paragraph [0019], “…direction (ingress/egress), input interface, and/or output interface on which this packet was flowing…”);and
+performing, by the control plane of the first network device, a packet analysis on the probing packet to determine information for optimizing network paths, the packet analysis including analyzing the header of the probing packet to determining the egress interface for the probing packet, wherein the egress interface for the probing packet is on a path to an ingress interface of the second network device (paragraph [0019], “…direction (ingress/egress), input interface, and/or output interface on which this packet was flowing…”);and

 Although Munukutla teaches identifying the egress interface of the probing packet, which implicitly requires a routing table lookup, Munukutla does not explicitly teach how the egress interface is identified during the packet analysis and the probing packet is generated and returned to a network monitoring manager.

-However, Munukutla further teaches a routing table lookup process, which mainly teaches packet analysis including analyzing the header of the probing packet to determine an address specified in the header, determining a the second network device corresponding to the specified address, and determining which egress interface is on a path to an ingress interface of the second network device paragraph [0005], “…For example, to generate a route table lookup forwarding entry, the control unit selects routes defined by the network topology and maps packet key information (e.g., destination information and other select information from a packet header) to one or more specific next hop network devices and ultimately to one or more specific output interfaces of interface cards of the network device…”).
+packet analysis including analyzing the header of the probing packet to determine the IP address specified in the header, determining the second network device corresponding to the specified IP address, and determining the egress interface for the probing packet, wherein the egress interface for the probing packet is on a path to an ingress interface of the second network device (paragraph [0005], “…For example, to generate a route table lookup forwarding entry, the control unit selects routes defined by the network topology and maps packet key information (e.g., destination information and other select information from a packet header) to one or more specific next hop network devices and ultimately to one or more specific output interfaces of interface cards of the network device…”).

 Therefore, it would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to incorporate the routing table lookup process with the analyzing the header of the probing packet in order to accurately identify the egress interface.